jogjayr/portfolio/_posts/2014-03-28-Fixing-my-TV.md

 4. It's always useful to have good tools.
 I have a Rosewill computer repair toolkit that I bought for $20.
 It's been useful on many occasions since
 5. Doing basic repairs like this gives you the confidence to tackle more complicated projects

 I'm a big believer in repairing your electronics.
-Because of high repair costs in developed countries, a lot of stuff gets thrown out or sits unused in a garage or attic, because it makes more sense than paying someone 50% of the original purchase price to repair it.
-Some entrepreneurial person could probably make a decent living by buying (or getting for free) broken stuff, fixing it and selling it on.
+People don't repair their stuff in the Western world.
+Having someone repair it can cost more than it would to buy it new.
+It's a terrible waste and disastrous for the environment.
+On the other hand, some entrepreneurial person could probably make a decent living by buying (or getting for free) broken stuff, fixing it and selling it on.